StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

  4. **./tomes\_packager/mets\_templates/MANIFEST.XML**
  	* The default template for METS manifest files.

-*For more detailed information on METS templates, see the "mets_templates.md" file located in the same directory as this documentation file.*
+*For more detailed information on TOMES METS Templates, see the "mets_templates.md" file located in the same directory as this documentation file.*

 #### Adding Descriptive Metadata to METS
 The included METS templates support ingest of Dublin Core metadata from an ".xlsx" file.
 The Dublin Core will be wrapped as RDF/XML.